You need to generate leads and turn those leads into paying clients and that means learning to love answering the phone.

 - At night and on weekends, I turn Do Not Disturb on for my business line only.
 This way I can still get all personal calls and tune out business calls.

-- During focused blocks of creative graphic design, web design, and writing work, I not only turn off the ringers for both my personal and business numbers, but I also put my entire phone on silent and leave it in another room.
-When writing, I also work on a different computer that doesn’t have distracting things, but that’s fodder for another blog post.
+- During focused blocks of creative graphic design, web design, and writing work, I not only turn off the ringers for my personal and business numbers, I put my entire phone on silent and leave it in another room.
+When writing, I also work on a different computer with fewer distractions, but that’s fodder for another blog post.

-This approach reduces distractions and interruptions and helps me improve productivity.
-It ensures I show up as my best self to do my best work for my clients.
+This approach reduces distractions and interruptions and helps me improve productivity by ensuring I show up as my best self to do my best work for my clients.

 Check And Return Voicemail